mortenivar/Jed-modes/README.spell.txt

 is a custom spell checking command you may set.
 It will override the setting from the mode.
-You may use that to e.g. use an aspell custom command instead of enhchant.
+You may use that to e.g. use an aspell custom command instead of enchant.
 A command like e.g.

   Spell_User_Cmd = "aspell --sug-mode=bad-spellers --ignore=4 --run-together -d da -a"